Fortsæt til hovedindholdet

 Ruben

-I’m the coordinator at Folkekirken for Internationals, and you’ll find me at Eliaskirken and throughout Copenhagen, connecting with various churches as part of my mission to create exciting international activities across the city.
+Hey!
+I’m the coordinator at Folkekirken for Internationals.
+You’ll usually find me at Eliaskirken or out and about in Copenhagen, linking up with different churches to help create fun and meaningful activities for internationals across the city.

 Reach out to Ruben at rumh@km.dk